vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 To integrate this PBI report into Peakboard, follow these steps:
 1. Upload the report to the Microsoft Fabric Portal.
-2. Follow the steps decribed in the [Power BI help](https://help.peakboard.com/controls/Extended/en-power-bi.html):
+2. Follow the steps described in the [Power BI help](https://help.peakboard.com/controls/Extended/en-power-bi.html):
     1. Obtain the application ID, tenant ID, and user credentials.
-    2. Use the IDs and credentials to access the hosted Power BI report from within Pekaboard Designer.
+    2. Use the IDs and credentials to access the hosted Power BI report from within Peakboard Designer.
 3. Choose the workspace and report.

 ![image](/assets/2024-09-07/010.png)